cyber-dojo/commander/README.md

     sh           Shells into a service container
     start-point  Manages cyber-dojo start-points
     up           Brings up the server
-    update       Updates the server and languages to the latest images
+    update       Updates the server to latest or to a given version version      Displays the current version

 Run 'cyber-dojo COMMAND --help' for more information on a command.
 ```